Homemade Ice Melt Recipes for Steps, Walkways, Windshields, Locks

 ✅ plain white vinegar

-Why this works: The point of plain white vinegar with 5% acidity (that is what you find in the supermarket) is 28 degrees Fahrenheit, or -2 degrees Celsius.
+Why this works: The freezing point of distilled white vinegar with 5% acidity (that is what you find in the supermarket) is 28 degrees Fahrenheit.

 ✅ sand OR